 Open up the Download folder and clear out all of the files that you don’t need.

+After initially coming here to find out how to empty Trash on Android, I’m sure that we have covered many possibilities.
 While Android doesn’t have a trash bin per se, this doesn’t mean that all deleted files disappear permanently.
 Deleted files can sometimes be recovered.
 In addition, some apps have designated folders for deleted files associated with that particular app.
 There are also a few opportunities for freeing up space such as by clearing out the Download folder or by running the cleaning options in the Files by Google app.
 You can clean up unwanted files using these methods.

 Watch the Gizmogrind blog for more useful information to make the best of your mobile device.